Problem

 After the launch of YouTube TV, we realized many people were having trouble activating their YouTube TV accounts.

-For more information on our marketing segments see user personas.
+For more information on our marketing segments, see user personas.

 Objective